uofg-cs20/oti-operator/README.md

 ## Main Functionality

 This repository contains the Operator website, which implements the Operator API (https://app.swaggerhub.com/apis/open-transport/operator-info/1.1.0).
 It can be populated with dummy operator data, to illustrate the purpose of the website - i.e. a transport operator lookup.
+You can create an account on the Register page, or log in to your account on the Login page.
 Once logged in, there are 2 main pages:
 - Operators - for viewing a complete list of transport operators, and their details
 - Edit Profile - for updating your details